-Located on the northern of the island near Sidari about 32 kilometers (20 miles) from the main town and on the westernmost tip of the island’s northern shore, it is remarkable for its sculpted sandstone rocks which rise up on either side, forming a natural fjord-like canal.
+Located in the north of the island near Sidari, about 32 kilometers (20 miles) from the main town and on the westernmost tip of the island’s northern shore, it is remarkable for its sculpted sandstone rocks which rise up on either side, forming a natural fjord-like canal.

 Skopelos, the Mama Mia icon

-The stunning Greek retreat of Skopelos at the Northern Sporades group of Greek islands was the setting for one of the most engaging films of the last few years, Mamma Mia!
+The stunning Greek retreat of Skopelos in the Northern Sporades group of Greek islands was the setting for one of the most engaging films of the last few years, Mamma Mia!

 Skopelos is often described as the island of romance.
 With its hilly, verdant landscapes and sparser crowds compared to more popular Greek spots, it is a persistent draw for travelers from all over the world.